Nightly Opera Streams, July 20–26

 Mirella Freni, 1935–2020

-Earlier this year, the Met family mourned the death of exceptional Italian soprano Mirella Freni, who stars in this week’s stream of Falstaff.
+Last year, the Met family mourned the death of exceptional Italian soprano Mirella Freni, who stars in this week’s stream of Falstaff.

 La Fanciulla del West in Conversation

-Tenor Tony Stevenson and fight director B. H. Barry recently joined Executive Stage Director Paula Suozzi for a virtual discussion about La Fanciulla del West and took questions about the opera from students.
+Tenor Tony Stevenson and fight director B. H. Barry joined Executive Stage Director Paula Suozzi for a virtual discussion about La Fanciulla del West and took questions about the opera from students.

 Silence Is Golden